unixsurfer/anycast_healthchecker/README.rst

 The three drawings below exhibit how traffic is routed between a sender and multiple potential receivers when something changes on network.
-In this example distance-vector routing protocol is used(BGP):
+In this example BGP routing protocol is used:

 .. image:: anycast-receivers-example1.png
    :scale: 60%